Go Back

 Notes

-Excessive consumption of sugar and exacerbate histamine release, so do go easy on how many you eat!
+Do note: Excessive consumption of sugar can exacerbate histamine release, so do go easy on how many you enjoy!